What is Erectile Dysfunction? Causes, Symptoms, Diagnosis & Treatment

 - Veins that drain blood remain closed, maintaining firmness

-- After arousal ends, blood flows out and the penis softens
+- After arousal ends, blood flows out, and the penis softens

 A normal erection means your blood flow, hormones, and nerves work well together.
-Erections can occur during sexual activity while thinking about sex, or even during sleep
+Erections can occur during sexual activity, while thinking about sex, or even during sleep

 Causes of Erectile Dysfunction

-These are the major causes of erectile dysfunction
+These are the causes of erectile dysfunction.

-Biological and Structural Causes |
+Biological and Structural Causes of Erectile Dysfunction:

-Poor blood flow | Poor blood flow makes it harder for enough blood to reach the penis, which is essential for getting and maintaining an erection.
+- Poor blood flow makes it harder for enough blood to reach the penis, which is essential for getting and maintaining an erection.

-Conditions like heart disease or cardiovascular disease, high blood pressure, atherosclerosis (accumulation of cholesterol), or coronary artery disease can narrow or damage blood vessels, reducing circulation.
-Vascular risk factors like diabetes, smoking, and high cholesterol can damage blood vessels, affecting erection quality.
-In many cases, erectile dysfunction can even be an early sign of heart-related issues (cardiovascular disease or vascular disease) |
+- Conditions like heart disease or cardiovascular disease, high blood pressure, atherosclerosis (accumulation of cholesterol), or coronary artery disease can narrow or damage blood vessels, reducing circulation.

-(A condition affecting the corpora cavernosa) |
+2. Cavernosal Disorders (A condition affecting the corpora cavernosa)

-The corpus cavernosum, two sponge-like chambers in the penis, plays a key role in erection.
-Disorders here can severely affect function as the two sponge-like regions of the erectile tissues in the penis fill up with blood during an erection.
+- Disorders here can severely affect function as the two sponge-like regions of the erectile tissues in the penis fill up with blood during an erection.

-Peyronie’s disease, which involves fibrous tissue in the penis.
+- Peyronie’s disease involves fibrous tissue in the penis.
 Peyronie’s Disease is a condition in which fibrous scar tissue forms in the deeper tissues under the skin of the penis.
 This causes curved, painful erections.
-Anything that affects penile tumescence (the hardening of the penis) can contribute to erectile dysfunction. |

-Diabetes | Diabetes can damage both nerves and blood vessels over time, making it harder for signals to reach the penis and for enough blood to flow in for a firm erection. |
+Diabetes[2] can damage both nerves and blood vessels over time, making it harder for signals to reach the penis and for enough blood to flow in for a firm erection.

-Hormonal imbalances (low testosterone) | Low testosterone can make it harder to feel interested in sex and may cause problems like trouble getting or keeping an erection.
-It can also lead to low energy, mood changes, and less satisfying sexual experiences overall. |
+Low testosterone [3] can make it harder to feel interested in sex and may cause problems like trouble getting or keeping an erection.
+It can also lead to low energy, mood changes, and less satisfying sexual experiences overall.

 Patient Voice: “I never thought my sugar levels could be causing ED until I got my HbA1c checked.
 Turns out it was 9.2.
 Once I started managing my diabetes properly, my erections improved within 3 months.”

-Psychological Causes |
+Psychological Causes of Erectile Dysfunction

-Depression, stress, anxiety | Mental health issues like stress, anxiety, or depression can make it hard for the brain to send the right signals needed for an erection.
-These problems can also lower your sex drive and confidence, making erectile dysfunction worse over time. |
+Mental health issues like stress, anxiety, or depression can make it hard for the brain to send the right signals needed for an erection.
+These problems can also lower your sex drive and confidence, making erectile dysfunction worse over time.

-Performance anxiety, low self-esteem | When you doubt yourself or worry about your sexual performance, it can create mental pressure that makes it hard to get aroused.
-This stress can distract your mind and body, making it difficult to relax and enjoy the moment. |
+When you doubt yourself or worry about your sexual performance, it can create mental pressure that makes it hard to get aroused.
+This stress can distract your mind and body, making it difficult to relax and enjoy the moment.

-Behavioral Causes |
+Behavioral Causes of Erectile Dysfunction

-Alcohol | Drinking too much alcohol can reduce blood flow to the penis, making it harder to get or keep an erection.
-It can also lower sexual desire. |
+Drinking too much alcohol can reduce blood flow to the penis, making it harder to get or keep an erection.
+It can also lower sexual desire.

-Drugs | Recreational drugs interfere with brain signals and blood flow, affecting your ability to perform sexually and enjoy intimacy. |
+Recreational drugs interfere with brain signals and blood flow, affecting your ability to perform sexually and enjoy intimacy.

-Smoking | Smoking damages blood vessels and lowers blood circulation, which is key for achieving an erection.
-It also affects hormone levels over time. |
+Smoking damages blood vessels and lowers blood circulation, which is key to achieving an erection.
+It also affects hormone levels over time.

-Exercise | A sedentary lifestyle reduces blood flow and energy levels, making erections weaker and the sex drive lower. |
+A sedentary lifestyle reduces blood flow and energy levels, making erections weaker and the sex drive lower.

-Poor Diet | Unhealthy food habits can lead to weight gain, poor circulation, and hormonal imbalance, especially low testosterone, all of which harm sexual desire (libido). |
+Unhealthy food habits can lead to weight gain, poor circulation, and hormonal imbalance, especially low testosterone, all of which harm sexual desire (libido).

 Internal Data from Allo Health: